-NTM is infrequently diagnosed, but is likely not a rare condition.
-Rather, it is frequently misdiagnosed and often not even tested for.
+NTM is likely not a rare condition.
+Rather, it is frequently misdiagnosed and often not tested for.

 Treatment of an NTM infection can be quite complex and it is best to have a specialized mycobacteriology lab analyze your sputum so the species of NTM is accurately identified.
 This will help your doctor determine the best drug combinations to be used in your treatment.

-National referral centers that specialize in pulmonary NTM disease include:
+National and regional referral centers that specialize in pulmonary NTM disease include:

 In addition to pulmonary and infectious disease specialists, other medical professionals who may be valuable additions to your team include internal medicine specialists, respiratory therapists, dieticians or nutritionists, and mental health professionals.

-Many patients also like to explore alternative medicine treatments.
-Although most alternative medicines and treatments are not FDA-approved or scientifically vetted through clinical trials, some patients report therapeutic benefits from different kinds of alternative medicine and vitamins or supplements.
+Many patients also like to explore integrative medicine treatments.
+Although most integrative medicines and treatments are not FDA-approved or scientifically vetted through clinical trials, some patients report therapeutic benefits from different kinds of integrative medicine and vitamins or supplements.

 If you have found something that works for you, that is great!
 But before you try anything, particularly something that you ingest or inject, please consult your physician.
-Certain vitamins and minerals (calcium, for example) can interfere with the effectiveness of certain antibiotics, as can certain food products such as grapefruit and grapefruit juice, so it is important that your doctors know what you are taking, in case you need schedule those differently from your prescribed medications.
+Certain vitamins and minerals (calcium, for example) can interfere with the effectiveness of certain antibiotics, as can certain food products, so it is important that your doctors know what you are taking, in case you need schedule those differently from your prescribed medications.
 You can also consult with your pharmacist about drug/supplement interactions.

 In addition, you should never start or stop any prescribed medication or treatment without consulting your doctor first.